ankitjayswal87/Asterisk-Live-Events/README.md

 	nodejs server.js

-4. Browse http://localhost:3000/  you can see live call status monitoring web page
+4. Browse http://IP:3000/  you can see live call status monitoring web page

-5. Now do some events, like calling, with registered soft phones and observe it.
+5. Now, call between registered two soft phones called 1000 and 1001, you can see calling, ringing, on call etc events.